 During the second quarter of 2022, the Board of Directors increased the remaining outstanding authorization for share repurchases to \$500 million.
-During the quarter ended March 31, 2024, we repurchased shares of our common stock for approximately \$13.7 million bringing total repurchases to 12,291,328 shares for approximately \$1.1 billion since the inception of the program in 2017.
-As of March 31, 2024 there is \$202 million of remaining authorization under the program.
-The timing of any future share purchases, and the ultimate number of shares to be purchased, will depend on a number of factors, including business and market conditions, our future financial performance, and other capital priorities.
+During the quarter ended June 30, 2024, we repurchased shares of our common stock for approximately \$15.0 million bringing total repurchases to 12,385,695 shares for approximately \$1.1 billion since the inception of the program in 2017.
+As of June 30, 2024, there is \$187 million of remaining authorization under the program.
+The timing of any future share repurchases, and the ultimate number of shares to be purchased, will depend on a number of factors, including business and market conditions, our future financial performance, and other capital priorities.
 The shares will be acquired in the open market or through private transactions in accordance with Securities and Exchange Commission requirements.
 Our share repurchase program may be amended, suspended or discontinued at any time and does not commit us to repurchase shares of our common stock.

 On January 18, 2023, the Office of Workers' Compensation Programs ("OWCP") proposed revisions to regulations under the Black Lung Benefits Act governing authorization of self-insurers.
 The revisions seek to codify the practice of basing a self-insured operator's security requirement on an actuarial assessment of its total present and future black lung liability.
 A material change to the regulations is the requirement that all self-insured operators must post security equal to 120% of their projected black lung liabilities.
 The proposed regulations were posted to the Federal Register on January 19, 2023 with written comments to be accepted within 60 days of this date.
-A subsequent extended comment period expired on April 19, 2023; however, the final regulations have not yet been published.
-The revisions proposed by the OWCP were a material deviation from their bulletin issued in December 2020 that would have required the majority of coal operators to post security equal to 70% of their projected black lung liabilities, which, at the time, equated to the Company posting additional collateral of \$71.1 million.
+A subsequent extended comment period expired on April 19, 2023.
+On May 10, 2024 the OWCP forwarded its final rule establishing requirements for Black Lung Benefits Act self-insurance to the Office of Management and Budget ("OMB") for review.
+OMB is charged by various executive orders to review significant regulations.
+OMB reviews are limited to 90 days and may be extended by an additional 30 days; however, OMB reviews often take longer.
+At this stage in the rulemaking process, no rule text is publicly available, and the final regulations have not yet been published.
 If the above regulation is codified into law, the Company will be required to post additional collateral to maintain its self-insured status.
 The Company is evaluating alternatives to self-insurance, including the purchase of commercial insurance to cover these claims.
-Additionally, the Company is assessing additional sources of liquidity and other items to satisfy the proposed regulations.
-Any of these outcomes will require additional collateral and would reduce our available liquidity.
+Additionally, the Company is assessing additional sources of liquidity, and other items to satisfy the proposed regulations.

 On February 8, 2024, the Company entered into a new senior secured term loan credit agreement in the principal amount of \$20.0 million (the "Term Loan") with PNC Bank, National Association, as administrative and collateral agent.
 The Term Loan requires quarterly principal amortization payments of \$3.3 million and matures on June 30, 2025.
-The interest rate on the facility is, at the option of Arch Resources, either (i) Secured Overnight Financing Rate ("SOFR") plus a SOFR adjustment of .10% plus an applicable margin of 3.00%, subject to a SOFR floor of 0.00%, or (ii) a base rate plus an applicable margin of 2.00%.
+The interest rate on the facility is, at the option of Arch Resources, either (i) the Secured Overnight Financing Rate ("SOFR") plus a SOFR adjustment of 0.10% plus an applicable margin of 3.00%, subject to a SOFR floor of 0.00%, or (ii) a base rate plus an applicable margin of 2.00%.

-The table below summarizes our availability under our credit facilities as of March 31, 2024:
+The table below summarizes our availability under our credit facilities as of June 30, 2024:

-F Letters of Borrowing Credit ce Amount Base Outstanding (Dollars in thousan Availability Contractual Expiration Securitization Facility \$ 150,000 \$ 150,000 \$ 51,948 \$ 98,052 August 1, 2025 Inventory Facility 50,000 50,000 26,200 23,800 August 3, 2025 Total \$ 200,000 \$ 200,000 \$ 78,148 \$ 121,852
+Fa ace Amount I Borrowing Base Oı etters of Credit itstanding vailability Contractual Expiration Securitization Facility \$ 150,000 \$ 114,700 \$ llars in thous 51,948 sands) \$ 62,752 August 1, 2025 Inventory Facility 50,000 50,000 26,200 23,800 August 3, 2025 Total \$ 200,000 \$ 164,700 \$ 78,148 \$ 86,552